epomatti/stressbox/README.md

 docker run -p 8080:8080 ghcr.io/epomatti/stressbox
 ```

-Call the `/cpu` endpoint to simulate high CPU usage.
-The `x` parameter is a simple Fibonacci length.
-Adjust to your requirements.
+Call the `/cpu` endpoint to simulate high CPU usage:

 ```
 curl localhost:8080/cpu?x=30
 ```

+The `x` parameter is a simple Fibonacci length, adjust to your requirements.

 ## Load testing